MadLittleMods/pass-import-chrome/README.md

 ```

 When using `npm run <command>` instead of calling the scripts directly, `--silent` is
-necessary to suppress the `npm` run command output to `stdout` which messes with data
+necessary to suppress the default `npm` run command output to `stdout` which messes with
-we're trying to pipe.
+data we're trying to pipe.

 ```sh
 npm run generate-pass-entry-json-from-chrome-csv --silent -- --chrome-csv test/dummy-chrome-passwords.csv --login-alias-json login-aliases.json